-3 Financial Risk Management
+3. Financial Risk Management

-Praemium Managed Accounts (previously known as the "Customised Portfolio Service") is a registered managed investment scheme in which each investor has a separate account to which their investments are allocated.
-Praemium Australia Limited's (PAL) responsibilities and obligations as the Responsible Entity are governed by the Constitution for the Praemium Managed Accounts, as well as the Corporations Act 2001 and general trust law.
+Separately Managed Accounts is a registered managed investment scheme in which each investor has a separate account to which their investments are allocated.
+Praemium Australia Limited's (PAL) responsibilities and obligations as the Responsible Entity are governed by the Constitution for the Separately Managed Accounts, as well as the Corporations Act 2001 and general trust law.